 Phil is a professor of sociology and secular studies at Pitzer College in Claremont, California where he founded the first Secular Studies department in the nation.

 Phil is the author of several books, including Living the Secular Life, Faith No More, and Society Without God.
 He has also edited several volumes, including Atheism and Secularity, and The Social Theory of W.E.B.
 Du Bois.
 Phil’s books have been translated and published in Danish, Farsi, Turkish, Chinese, Korean, and Italian.

 Phil writes a regular blog for Psychology Today titled “The Secular Life” and he also writes for the Huffington Post.
 His work has also been published in various scholarly journals, such as Sociology Compass, Sociology of Religion, Deviant Behavior, and Religion, Brain, and Behavior.

-He lives in Claremont, California, with his with and three children.
+He lives in Claremont, California, with his wife and three children.

-Phil will be our first speaker, starting just before noon.
+Phil will be our first speaker, starting at about 11:15 AM.

 Ross Blocher, of the podcast Oh No Ross and Carrie!

 Ross is a product of the Evangelical Christian community, and even served as the president of his college Bible study group before he began to question his faith.

 For the past 8 years, Ross has tested paranormal claims with the Independent Investigations Group, and for over 3 years has been co-host of the popular investigations podcast Oh No, Ross and Carrie! (and on Facebook).